 We completed IND-enabling studies with HMI-202, an investigational gene therapy for the treatment of patients with MLD.
 Applying the learnings from these IND-enabling studies, in August 2022, we announced the details of HMI-204, an optimized, in vivo, one-time gene therapy product candidate for the treatment of MLD.
-We continue to actively seek a partner to advance this program.
+We are no longer developing HMI-204.